LuxLang/lux/documentation/book/the_lux_programming_language/chapter_1.md

 6. Run the program with this command: `java -jar target/jvm/program.jar`
 7. Smile :)

+	For a thorough specification of what Aedifex can do, please refer to [Appendix H](appendix_h.md).

 ## Question #4: Where can I find documentation for Lux?